 Case Western Reserve University students are serious about success, and every facet of their college experience is geared toward equipping them with the knowledge and skills that will allow them to achieve their goals.
 From rigorous course work—spanning arts, engineering, humanities, management, natural sciences, nursing, and social and behavioral sciences—to hands-on learning experiences and vibrant city living, a Case Western Reserve education prepares students to become distinguished academics, savvy professionals, and productive global citizens.

-Case Western Reserve offers nearly 100 academic programs—including a biomedical engineering program ranked #8 in America and an international business program ranked among the top 15—all of which weave intense classroom theory with hands-on application in a host of real-world settings.
+Case Western Reserve offers nearly 100 academic programs—including a Biomedical Engineering program ranked #12 in America and an International Business program ranked among the top 15—all of which weave intense classroom theory with hands-on application in a host of real-world settings.
 Our single-door admission policy allows students the freedom to dedicate themselves to all their interests, building their capacities in areas as diverse as contemporary dance and accounting or political science and civil engineering.

 The chance to be a part of the investigative process is one of the hallmarks of the Case Western Reserve experience, and undergraduates of all academic interests, beginning as early as their first semester on campus, have the chance to play important roles in carrying out CWRU’s research mission.
 Often their hard work is rewarded when, as undergraduates, they become published authors—their results reported in some of the country’s most prized academic journals.